 The best online GIS associate degrees train individuals for careers in Geography, Geospatial Information, and Geographic Information Systems.

-Geography and Geospatial Information encompass GIS but are broader categories.
-So, degrees for a career in GIS are also called Geospatial, Geomatics, and Geography degrees with a specialization.
+The terms Geography and Geospatial Information encompass GIS but are broader categories.
+So, degrees for a career in GIS are also called geospatial, geomatics, and geography degrees with a specialization.

 People can use the geographic data that is collected to understand not only specific patterns but trends in relationships as well.
 For example, this is the system used to create the data many of us have used on Google Maps.
 It is also a way, for instance, that a city manager can locate flood-prone areas.
 Geographic information has many applications and is a skill that is in high demand.

-The editors at Online Schools Guide found schools offering online Geography, Geomatics, and Geospatial associate degrees.
-Then, based on cost and reputation, we ranked the programs.
+The editors at Online Schools Guide found the best schools for GIS offering online Geography, Geomatics, and Geospatial associate degrees.
+Then, based on cost and reputation, we ranked the best GIS programs.

 |1.
 Roane State Community College||AAS in Geographic Information Systems (GIS)|